 Warm, loving, intimate relationships, nurturing touch anywhere on your body, positive interactions, and giving and receiving support with other humans and animals increases oxytocin levels.

 The benefits of oxytocin are significant to your mental and physical well-being.
 Even so, the healing power of love extends beyond the reaches of this hormone alone.
-When you create and enjoy deep connections with others, you are more likely to experience more happiness and better health than if you are a loner.Source: What is it and what does it do?
+When you create and enjoy deep, loving connections with yourself and others, you are more likely to experience more happiness and better health than if you are a loner.Source: What is it and what does it do?

 Love hormone oxytocin page updated 12/2020